-Washington Football minority owners have a deal to sell, but Daniel Snyder is blocking it
+Washington Football Team minority owners have a deal to sell, but Daniel Snyder is blocking it

 All proposed ownership sales are vetted by the NFL’s finance committee and must be ratified by a three-quarters vote of the league’s 32 owners.
 If approved by the NFL, Jones, Feliciano and Eghbali would be the third set of minority partners Snyder has had during his 21 years as owner.

-Snyder was 34 when he and fellow investors Mortimer Zuckerman and Fred Drasner bought the team and its Landover, Md., stadium in July 1999 for $800 million, then a record for an NFL franchise.

-Zuckerman cashed out roughly six months later, with Snyder and Drasner absorbing his roughly 15-percent stake.
+Snyder was 34 when he and fellow investors Mortimer Zuckerman and Fred Drasner bought the team and its Landover stadium in 1999 for $800 million, then a record for an NFL franchise.
+Zuckerman cashed out about six months later, with Snyder and Drasner absorbing his roughly 15 percent stake.

-The purchase of a minority share in the team would be a homecoming of sorts for Jones, a Los Angeles native who moved to the D.C. area as a child and attended Calvin Coolidge High School before departing for Princeton, where she met her future husband, Feliciano.
-Jones and Feliciano are active investors and philanthropists.
-In September, they made a $20 million donation to Princeton, the largest gift in the university’s history by Black and Latino donors, according to a Princeton news release.
+The purchase of a minority share in the team would be a homecoming of sorts for Jones, a Los Angeles native who moved to the D.C. area as a child and attended Calvin Coolidge High before departing for Princeton, where she met her future husband.
+In September, Jones and Feliciano made a $20 million donation to Princeton, the largest gift in the university’s history by Black and Latino donors, according to a news release from the school.
 This summer, Jones was involved in efforts to convince Princeton officials to remove Woodrow Wilson’s name from a school and several campus buildings because of racist comments and actions attributed to the former president.

-Feliciano, a Puerto Rican native, is worth $2.1 billion, according to the most recent estimate by Forbes.
-His business partner, Eghbali, is worth an estimated $2 billion.
+Feliciano, a native of Puerto Rico, is worth $2.1 billion, according to the most recent estimate by Forbes.
+Eghbali is worth an estimated $2 billion.